HarvardMapCollection/tutorials/qgis/join/index.md

 ![Screenshot of ](media/5.png)

 Here, we can see that for each row, which represents one town, there are some basic facts (each column) about the town.
-This includes town ID, a population count, etc.
+This includes town name, town ID, a population count, etc.

 Besides this basic information, and the geographic **shapes**, this dataset is not entirely useful for mapping anything meaningful.